 Paragraph 6.7.1.4. amend to read:

 "6.7.1.4.
 It shall be possible to release the child from the restraint by a single operation on a single buckle.
 A further single operation may be used to release a and on the shoulder strap positioner, if any.
 In such cases, it shall be possible to release the shoulder strap positioner before as well as after release of the buckle, or simultaneously.
 The buckle and the shoulder strap positioner can be opened independently of each other.
-Where applicable, It is allowed shall also be possible to remove the child together with their devices such as infant carrier/carry-cot/ or carry-cot module restraints if the Enhanced Child Restraint System can be released by the operation of a maximum of two release buttons."
+It is allowed to remove the child together with devices such as infant carrier/carry-cot/ carry-cot restraints if the Enhanced Child Restraint System can be released by operation of a maximum of two release buttons."

 II.
 Justification